 Competition came from cars such as the: Buick Wildcat, Dodge Polara, Oldsmobile 88 together with the Pontiac Star Chief and Bonneville.

-Mercury sold 3,863 Monterey S-55 2-door Hardtop Coupes for the 1963 model year at a base price of $3.650.
-This car was originally built in St. Louis, MO.
+Mercury sold 3,863 Monterey S-55 2-door Hardtop Coupes for the 1963 model year at a base price of $3,650.
+This car was originally built in Wayne, MI.
 Extras on this car include a push-button AM radio at $59 together with power steering and brakes costing $82 and $43 respectively.